adamllryan/notes/CSE3521 - AI Survey/04_adversarial_search.md

 If agents have opposite utilities, they are playing by **zero-sum** rules.
 In this scenario, agents have opposite utilities and must compete to maximize theirs while minimizing their opponents'.
 Alternatively, **general games** are when agents have independent utilities.
 This can allow for cooperation, indifference, competition, and more.

+If utility cost is accumulated, our solution is the goal state.
+In this case, our solution should focus on having the *minimum cost*.
+We should use A* or UCS, and we want to aim for faster times than brute force.
+If it isn't, our solution is the terminal state.
+Now, we focus on finding the solution with the *max utility*.
+We should explore all paths to terminal states.

+Now, we will refer to the value of a state as the best achievable outcome or utility from that given state.
+It represents the best possible score we can get given that position.

 # Adversarial Search

 Adversarial search (A\*) uses the sum of uninformed and informed search to find the best move in a game.
 It is a combination of minimax and alpha-beta pruning.

 ## Minimax

-Minimax is a recursive algorithm that is used to choose an optimal move for a player assuming that the opponent is also playing optimally.
+**Minimax** is a recursive algorithm that is used to choose an optimal move for a player assuming that the opponent is also playing optimally.
 It is used in two-player games such as tic-tac-toe, checkers, chess, go, and so on.

 The algorithm searches the game tree starting from the current state and generates all possible moves for the player and the opponent.
 It then evaluates each of these moves using a heuristic function and chooses the move with the highest score for the player and the lowest score for the opponent.